a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open two volume windows.
 Click in the inactive window without selecting any icons.
 Verify that the window activates and the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Click on the desktop to clear selection.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Select a file icon.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
-Apple > Control Panels.
+Apple Menu > Control Panels.
 Close the window by clicking on the close box.
 Verify nothing mis-paints.

 * Launch DeskTop.
 On a volume, create folders named "A1", "B1", "A", and "B".
 View > by Name.
 Verify that the order is: "A", "A1", "B", "B1".